AAB007209/Crio-NEM/README.md

 ## Session 10
 - Used JWT (jsonwebtoken) package for the stateless check for user logged in or not.
 For generating and verifying the JWT two functions created.
 - Created a JWT authorize middleware `authorize-jwt.middleware.js`.
+- Used Passport.js package for Authorization step instead of JWT Verify.